QilinGu/aOCR/README.md

 # aOCR

-aOCR uses a simple feedforward network to recognize handwritten digits.
+aOCR uses a simple convolutional neural network to recognize handwritten digits.
 Android implementation was necessary to utilize the availability of a touchscreen.

 ![](/screen1.png?raw=true)